liferay-design/liferay.design/src/markdown/resources/research/stakeholder-interviews.md

-# Stakeholder Interviews
+---

-## Interview stakeholders to understand their needs and wants
+subtitle: Interview stakeholders to understand their needs and wants

-## Resources:
+---

 Read an overview at: [How to Conduct Stakeholder Interviews](https://www.userinterviews.com/ux-research-field-guide-chapter/internal-stakeholder-interviews)